-Perry elaborated on the rationale behind the interview process.
-He described it as quite different from the strict hierarchy maintained in traditional facilities.
+Once hired, both paid and volunteer staff found themselves in a work situation quite different from the strict hierarchy maintained in traditional facilities.
 In an earlier section, I cited J.'s comments on this situation, which allowed her, as an administrative assistant, to be completely "in the mix" and to feel supported in working with people in crisis.